jsilvaLuxoft/luxoftPracticalInterview1/README.md

 - You can use storyboards, code generated viewcontrollers/interface or xibs to create the controllers.
 - You can google and check the documentation if you need.
 (We don't expect you to know everything by memory)
 - You can ask the interviewer any doubt you have about the test.
-- Sometimes the interviewer may suggest you something during the test, this is mainly to help you complete the test if we see you stuck on something.
+- Sometimes the interviewer may suggest you something during the test, this is mainly to help you complete the test if we see you are stuck on something.
 - Using SwiftUI is not recommended to be used (Yet).
 - There are no external libraries, frameworks or pods.
 You can use them freely but keep in mind that you will have to explain why you use them.